cda-tum/fiction/bindings/mnt/pyfiction/README.md

 Our goal is to expose as much of *fiction*'s library features in some way in `pyfiction` as well.
 Therefore, whenever a new feature is added to the C++ library, please also add the respective bindings here.
-To not duplicate docstrings and run out of sync, we use the `pybind11_mkdoc` tool to generate the documentation from the C++ docstrings.
+To not duplicate docstrings and run out of sync, we use the `pybind11_mkdoc` tool to automatically generate the documentation from the C++ docstrings.

+A few things must be noted when adding new bindings:
+- Do not use `""_a` literals in the bindings.
+Instead, use `py::arg` to specify the argument names.
+- Add new symbols to the `__init__.py` file's `import` and `__all__` statements.
+- Do not use `from mnt.pyfiction import *` in the Python code.
+Instead, use explicit imports like `from mnt.pyfiction import cartesian_layout`.
+This speeds up the import process and helps narrow down the origin of a failing test.

 ### Docstrings